 When asked what his plans for the future are, Wazir Hashimi has a short answer.

 “I am hoping to run for parliament in Afghanistan.”

 Wazir first connected with VSAC’s Education Opportunity Center (EOC) when he began at CCV.
-He continued to work with the EOC program from year to year at CCV and again when he transferred to Castleton University.
+He continued to work with the EOC program from year to year at CCV and again when he transferred to VTSU Castleton.
 His funding through VSAC made it possible for him to consider going on to graduate school—something he has dreamed of achieving since he was in high school.